Data is today’s marketing gospel.

 Data is a new source for social experiences.

 Data is at its best when it saves lives and helps us, for example, by taking the burden off our shoulders in our daily routines; thus freeing us time for other activities, or for rest.
 Data is also at its best when it helps businesses and nations succeed and grow; thus creating innovation, wealth, jobs and prosperity.
 At its best, data is also a whole new source of productivity and social experiences.

 From marketing perspective, it is clear that the means of modern technology to identify the user and the resulting opportunities to target messages create tremendous prospects for marketing in digital channels.
 Massive user data and customer data is collected by large retail chains with their loyalty programs, by small ones with their own or purchased customer data – and by medias with their own versios of commercial content collaboration – grinding customer communication and content marketing to the full field of view of network users through marketing automation.
 A bad scenario in this development is that the relative amount of independent and responsible content and its effectiveness may dilute.

 The amount and effectiveness of independent content is diluted.

-The fundamentals of digitization are technology, data and people.
+The fundamentals of digitalization are technology, data and people.
 Human is a factor in creating uncertainty and discontinuity in the equation of digitalization; unstable and difficult to predict.
-Humanity is also a feature of digitalization that the intentions of the data controller and user are not always sincere.
+Humanity is also a feature of digitalization that the intentions of the data collector, controller and user are not always sincere.
 We are currently witnessing this phenomenon on a visible global scale.